 Contact Paul Davis for all your property damage needs.
 (410) 219-9160

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the damage:
+While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the situation:

 - Carpets: Avoid being on carpet when possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

 - Pets: Move any and all pets to a clean environment until your house has been fully cleaned and restored.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!